Pippa Middleton: Personal life

 Middleton served as the maid of honour at her sister Catherine's wedding in 2011 to Prince William.
 At the wedding, Middleton's dress, which was created by Sarah Burton of Alexander McQueen, who also created the bride's dress, was highly praised in the media.
 Made of ivory crêpe fabric, it was styled with a cowl at the front and organza-covered buttons at the back.
 Copies of the dress were soon available on the High Street where there was a great demand for them.
-Similar to her sister, Middleton is reported to have had her own effect in sales of particular products and brands, a trend which has been referred to as "Pippa Middleton effect".
+Similar to her sister, Middleton was reported to have had her own effect in sales of particular products and brands, a trend which was referred to as the "Pippa Middleton effect".

 In April 2011, the Middleton family contacted the Press Complaints Commission (PCC) to complain about Pippa and her mother facing "harassment" by photographers.
 The PCC contacted newspaper editors with an advisory notice to remind them of their ethical obligations.
 In May 2011, the family complained to the PCC after photographs of Pippa Middleton, her sister, and their mother in bikinis while on holiday in 2006 on board a yacht off Ibiza were published in the Mail on Sunday, Daily Mail, News of the World, and Daily Mirror.
 One of the photographs showed Pippa Middleton topless, which prompted the family to complain about newspapers breaching the editors' code of practice by invading their privacy.
 In September 2011, Daily Mail, the Mail on Sunday, and Daily Mirror all agreed to have the images removed from their website and never publish them again following a deal negotiated by the Press Complaints Commission.
 In September 2016, Middleton's iPhone was hacked.
 The Sun reported it had been approached by a hacker who claimed to have 3,000 images from her iCloud account and demanded £50,000 for them.
 The hacker was arrested that same month.

 In July 2016, in the Lake District, Middleton became engaged to James Matthews, a hedge fund manager who is a former professional racing driver.
 The couple married on 20 May 2017 at St Mark's Church, at Englefield Estate, Berkshire, near Bucklebury Manor, the Middleton family home.
-Matthews' father is Laird of Glen Affric, a 10,000 acre estate in Scotland which he will inherit.
-Consequently, Middleton will one day become Lady Glen Affric.
-Presently, she can use the courtesy title Mrs Matthews of Glen Affric the Younger.
-Their first child, a son named Arthur Michael William, was born on 15 October 2018 at St Mary's Hospital, London.
-Their second child, a daughter named Grace Elizabeth Jane, was born on 15 March 2021.
-Their third child, another daughter, named Rose, was born on June 2022.
+James Matthews' father is Laird of Glen Affric, a 10,000 acre estate in Scotland.
+Pippa will acquire the title Lady Glen Affric upon her husband's inheritance of the lairdship.
+Presently, she can use the courtesy title "Mrs Matthews of Glen Affric the Younger".

+Pippa and James have three children: Arthur Michael William, born on 15 October 2018, Grace Elizabeth Jane, on 15 March 2021, and Rose Louise Victoria, 20 June 2022.
+The family lives on the Barton Court estate on the banks of the River Kennet near the village of Kintbury, West Berkshire.